PlatinumVox/Sai-Alawo/!General Encyclopedia/Culture/Alboli Traditions, Manners & Etiquette.md

 # Etiquette
 ### Restaurants
 In Sivik, while it’s still [generally considered polite] to allow those of a higher rank than you to go through a door first, that rule goes away when it comes time to enter a restaurant.
 By heading in first, the lower rank person of the group can be the one to talk to the host and get a table.

+When greeting someone older or of a higher status than yourself, grip their right wrist with your left hand while shaking it; it’s a sign of respect and deference.
+Do ask questions about their health, family, clan etc. before getting to major topics, as skipping these niceties is seen as impolite.
+If sharing meals, do not begin eating until the eldest male has been served and starts to eat.

 #alboli